jcollard/VibeDC/GDD/DefeatScreen/DefeatScreenImplementationPlan.md

 **Rollback:** Delete `DefeatPhaseHandler.ts` and `DefeatModalRenderer.ts`, revert changes to `CombatConstants.ts` and `CombatView.tsx`.

+### Phase 3 Implementation Notes

+**Phase Handler Lifecycle Note (per GeneralGuidelines.md "Phase Handler Animation State Management"):**
+- `DefeatPhaseHandler` is instantiated when entering defeat phase
+- Instance persists for the duration of defeat phase
+- If player leaves defeat (via Try Again), handler may be recreated on next defeat entry
+- This means hover state (`hoveredButton`) automatically resets on retry
+- No explicit cleanup needed - constructor handles initialization
+- This is the standard phase handler lifecycle pattern

 ---

 ## Phase 4: Input Handling & Try Again